winters104/PingPlus/README.md

 ```

 ##Wanna contribute?
-Find something I've done wrong, feel free to fix it and chuck me a pull request!
-Otherwise you're always welcome to drop me a bug report on the tracker on [Github](https://github.com/rmgr/PingPlus/).
+Find something I've done wrong or want to add a feature?
+Feel free to fix it and chuck me a pull request!
+Otherwise you're always welcome to drop me a message on the issue tracker on [Github](https://github.com/rmgr/PingPlus/).

 ##Credit
 I'm using [Samuel's](https://github.com/samuel/python-ping) great Python Ping implementation.

-##Contact
-Feel free to drop me a message on the tracker.